CHCoffman/MIPSEmulator/README.md

 # MIPSEmulator
-Adding on to the emulator project with new features
+MIPS emulator with built in simulations for pipelining, forwarding and cache